Provisionally approved, subject to final GMC approval

 A formal process of appraisals and reviews underpins training.
 This process ensures adequate supervision during training, provides continuity between posts and different supervisors and is one of the main ways of providing feedback to trainees.
 All appraisals should be recorded in the e-Portfolio

 The trainee and educational supervisor should have an appraisal meeting at the beginning of each post to review the trainee’s progress so far, agree learning objectives for the post ahead and identify the learning opportunities presented by the post.
 Reviewing progress through the curriculum will help trainees to compile an effective Personal Development Plan (PDP) of objectives for the upcoming post.
 This PDP should be agreed during the Induction Appraisal.
 The trainee and supervisor should also both sign the educational agreement in the e-Portfolio at this time, recording their commitment to the training process.

 At this meeting trainees should review their PDP with their supervisor using evidence from the e-portfolio.
 Work place -based assessments and progress through the curriculum can be reviewed to ensure trainees are progressing satisfactorily, and attendance at educational events should also be reviewed.

 End of attachment appraisal

 Trainees should review the PDP and curriculum progress with their educational supervisor using evidence from the e-portfolio.
 Specific concerns may be highlighted from this appraisal.
 The end of attachment appraisal form should record the areas where further work is required to overcome any shortcomings.
 Further evidence of competence in certain areas may be needed, such as planned work place -based assessments, and this should be recorded.
 If there are significant concerns following the end of attachment appraisal, then the programme director should be informed.
-Information gathered from this meeting should be incorporated into the Educational Supervisor’s Structured Training Report (STR).
+Information gathered from this meeting should be incorporated into the Educational Supervisor Report (ESR).